TowerofHanoi/towerofhanoi.github.io/_posts/2015-10-24-StackStuff.md

 ~ q3_C0d3

-# Why and how does vsyscall emulation works
+# Why and how does vsyscall emulation work
 The need for vsyscall emulation is as described in the resources mentioned before.

 You can see in [vsyscall_emu_64.S](https://github.com/torvalds/linux/blob/v4.1/arch/x86/kernel/vsyscall_emu_64.S#L2)